Smallibs/pilin/README.md

         )
 ```

-## Execution the program with a dedicated console
+## Executing the program with a dedicated console

 Finally the previous program can be executed with the `console()` uyser defined effect.